Bottles of alcohol

 • Oregon

-Don’t put off renewing your license
+Don’t put off renewing your beverage alcohol license

-Modify your license
+Modify your license as needed

-2. Renew product registrations as required
+2. Renew product registrations

 Like licensing requirements, product registration requirements also vary by state.
 For example, New Jersey product/brand registrations expire annually on December 31; brand registrants may initiate the renewal process on or after November 15 and must submit label renewals by November 30.